google/truth/failure_messages.md

 with value          : 4.5
 ```

-But even in unusual cases, the first field usually describes the expected value.
+But even in unusual cases, the first fact usually describes the expected value.
 Its key usually includes "expected," and its value is usually a parameter to the
 assertion method.